 As with many spiritual traditions, one honours nature and perceives it as a great teacher.
 This is the case in both shamanism and yoga, although this element may be less obvious in yoga today.
 Examples of this are still found in modern day yoga practice such as Surya Namaskar (Sun Salutation) and the Gayatri mantra.
-The sun is recognised as the life giver, sustainer and pranic source.
-In shamanism, more than in western yoga, other planets also are acknowledged and honoured, particularly the moon in terms of her feminine qualities and cycles.
-In shamanism the elements, cardinal directions and animals are also actively worked with in partnership.
+The sun is recognised as the life giver, sustainer and source of energy (prana).
+In shamanism and yoga other planets also are acknowledged and honoured, particularly the moon in terms of her feminine qualities and cycles, this is seen in yoga as Chandra Namaskar and Vedic Astrology.
+In shamanism the elements, cardinal directions and animals are also actively worked with in partnership which is less obvious in yoga today.
 The teachings of shamanism and yoga point us towards recognising that there is no separation between the individual and the collective or our environment.